-A ruthless pirate captures the keeper of a lighthouse, somewhere in north Argentina.
+A ruthless pirate captures the keeper of a lighthouse, in the most southern city in Argentina.
 His goal is obvious and horrific.
 He plans to control the lighthouses signals in a way that the passing ships will be crushed on the rocks.

 Pirates take over a lighthouse on a rocky island.
 They then execute a devious plan to cause ships to run aground, pillaging their wrecks.
 A lone member of the lighthouse crew survives, and he deperately fights their plot.
 A shipwrecked maiden that avoids the pirates slaughter soon complicates the situation.Written by

 John Rutkai <firstname.lastname@example.org>

 The film was made and released about sixty-six years after its source novel "Le Phare du bout du monde" ("The Lighthouse at the End of the World") by French novelist Jules Verne had been first published in 1905.
 See more »

 The dead blonde woman in the water moves her eyelids.
 See more »